 /Xtra Mile Recordings

 I noted last week – in my praise of Let Them Burn – that this album sees maybe a little positivity come in, and the more I think about it, if you’re fighting a system and agitating for change, you have to have some positivity.
-Sure, everything might be shit and getting you down, but to fight back, you have to have some positivity somewhere in your self.
+Sure, everything might be shit and getting you down, but to fight back, you have to have some positivity somewhere in yourself.
 Even so, once again this album is angry.
-Angry at indiscriminate bombing, benefit sanctions, unnecessary deaths, lying Governments, homelessness, even Brexit (the latter being the searing Give Me The Rope).
+Angry at the indiscriminate bombing, benefit sanctions, unnecessary deaths, lying Governments, homelessness, even Brexit (the latter being the searing Give Me The Rope).
 But most of all, there is a sense of anger that many of us feel – that somehow, even together those of us trying to fight back in whatever way we can isn’t enough.
 The odds seem stacked against us, but all the while that we have blistering soundtracks like this to inspire us, maybe, just maybe, we can make some kind of difference.
 As their high-profile new labelmate Frank Turner said last year, it’s about making “Little Changes”.
 This is less of a tiny change, more a molotov cocktail through the door.

 /In Search Of The Miraculous